Welcome to Admissions

 Vienna International School believes learning can be greatly supported and transformed through appropriate and purposeful use of digital technologies.
 To that effect, the school launched a Connected Learning Programme to provide widespread access to such technologies and thus, a digitally-rich curriculum experience.
 The school has prepared general information about the Connected Learning Programme that can be found here

-We run 4 parallel classes in our ELC (16 per class), in Grade Primary (20 per class) and in G1 to G5 (22 per class).
+We run 3 parallel classes in our ELC (16 per class), and 4 parallel classes in Grade Primary (20 per class) and in G1 to G5 (22 per class).
 G6 to G8 runs 5 parallel classes with 110 students, G9 runs 6 parallel classes of a maximum of 126 students, G10 runs 6 parallel classes with a max of 132 students and G11 and G12 offer 14 classes each and can have up to 140 students per grade level.

 If you wish to learn more about our curriculum, please click here